 The infamous Checkm8 bootrom exploit, first showcased by axi0mX, led to the Checkra1n tool, which aims to offer a permanent jailbreak solution for modders running on iOS 13 and beyond.
 The latest jailbreak method covers devices ranging from the iPhone 5s to the iPhone X. For newer iPhone models, try the Unc0ver and Chimera jailbreaks tools instead.

 The Pixel 4 is one of the most talked-about phones of 2019, so you know there will be lots of third-party developer support.
 Mods are already popping up, so you'll want to get Magisk installed as soon as possible to get root access.
-The current method used to gain root is a bit lengthy, but it'll be worth it.
+The current method used to gain root is the quickest way yet, thanks to the recent TWRP custom recovery support for the Pixel 4.

 TWRP is a name many are familiar with since it allows your Android device to install any custom file of your choosing.
 You can create a NANDroid backup to keep your data safe or even use Magisk to achieve full root access.
 In fact, TWRP is often seen as the gateway to modding your system for creating a unique user experience.